 Samara: A winged seed such as found in Box Elders, various other Maples, Elms, etc.

-Saprophytic: An obsolete term that mistakenly meant, "a plant that lives off dead organic material".
-No plants live off dead organic material; only fungi do that.
+Saprophytic: An obsolete term that meant, "a plant that lives off dead organic material".
+Research has shown that no plants live off dead organic material; only fungi do that.
 It is now known that plants described as saprophytes are actually parasites living off fungi.
 The mycorrhizal fungi transfer nutrients from the host plant to the parasite.
 The fungi are parasitic on various plants.

 Plants formerly considered saprophytes are now considered parasites and they are called "myco-heterophytes" or "myco-heterotrophs".
 See parasitic.

-Scape: A leafless peduncle arising from the ground level in acaulescent plants, i.e., a leafless stem of a flower cluster which arises from the ground in plants which have no main stem from which each leaf and flower cluster arises.
+Scape: A leafless peduncle arising from the ground level in acaulescent plants, i.e., a leafless stem of a flower cluster.
+The flower stem arises from the ground.
+Plants with such flower growth are said to be "scapose".
+See Micranthes oregana and Micranthes rhomboidea.

 Scree: Fields (often extensive) of small (often one or two feet on a side and an inch to a foot thick), loose, slab rock.
 Such loose rock fields are very common above 11,000 feet in the San Juans.
 Larger boulder fields are called "talus" but the two terms grade into each other.

-Semi-deserts: From 5,000 to 6,500 feet.
+Semi-deserts: From 5,000 to 6,500 feet in the Four Corners area.
 Arid.
 Annually 7-14 inches of moisture, 1/4 or less from snow.
 Semi-desert areas are characterized by open, sandy flats with scattered shrubs (Saltbush, Sagebrush) and Cottonwoods along washes.
-Higher semi-desert canyons have Pinyon Pine, Juniper, and Oak with some thick patches of Sagebrush, Yucca, Mountain Mahogany, and other shrubs.
+Higher semi-desert flats and canyons have Pinyon Pine, Juniper, and Oak with some thick patches of Sagebrush, Yucca, Mountain Mahogany, and other shrubs.
 Wildflower growth is best from March to June but is highly dependent on winter moisture.

 Sessile: Lacking a stem.
 Flowers and leaves can be attached to their main stalk with or without a stem.